Understanding the Conflict Avoidance Pledge (CAP)

 [2] https://www.ons.gov.uk/businessindustryandtrade/constructionindustry/articles/constructionstatistics/2023

-[3] Professor Renato Nazzini & Alesander Kalisz ‘2023 Construction Adjudication in the United Kingdon: Tracing trends and guiding reform, (Adjudication Society), Kings College London, 2023.
+[3] Professor Renato Nazzini & Alesander Kalisz ‘2023 Construction Adjudication in the United Kingdom: Tracing trends and guiding reform, (Adjudication Society), Kings College London, 2023.

 Comments